CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 139.12.
 Variances.

-(a) This chapter prescribes policies and procedures relating to administration of safety standards for installation, assembly, repair, maintenance, use, operation, disassembly and inspection of amusement rides and amusement attractions erected permanently or temporarily at carnivals, fairs and amusement parks in this Commonwealth.
+(a) This chapter prescribes policies and procedures relating to administration of safety standards for installation, assembly, repair, maintenance, use, operation, disassembly and inspection of amusement rides and amusement attractions erected permanently or temporarily at carnivals, fairs, amusement parks or any other location in this Commonwealth.

-(b) This chapter applies to new and existing amusement rides and attractions subject to the act.
+(b) This chapter applies to new and existing commercially used amusement rides and attractions subject to the act.

 (c) This chapter does not apply to: